david-crespo/react-starter-parcel/README.md

 1. `npm start` to build everything, watch for changes, and run the site
 1. Go to http://localhost:1234 to see your site

 Any changes to HTML, CSS, or JS will automatically show up without refreshing.
-Build output is served from `/dev-dist` in case you want to see what it looks like.

 ### Build for deployment